 Many companies eventually come to understand that Stripe’s one-size-fits-all strategy has significant drawbacks.
 The following are some of the most typical justifications for switching:

-Despite Stripe’s significant market share, businesses are looking more and more for alternatives that offer greater flexibility, more robust compliance frameworks, and individualised support catered to their particular requirements.
+Despite Stripe’s significant market share, businesses are looking more and more for alternatives to Stripe that offer greater flexibility, more robust compliance frameworks, and individualised support.

 Additionally, as online businesses expand into new markets, payment providers must keep up with evolving regulations, currency support, and risk management practices.
 Businesses today are looking not just for a tool – but for a true partner in growth.

-Understanding your business’s merchant category code (MCC) can help you assess your payment processing options better.
+Understanding your business’s merchant category code (MCC) can help you assess your payment processing alternatives better.

-What’s a Merchant Account, and Why Does It Matter?
+What’s a High-Risk Merchant Account, and Why Does It Matter for Your Business?

 Before diving into Stripe alternatives, it’s important to understand what a merchant account is – and why it matters.